Fonds F003 - Vivienne Poy fonds

 Physical condition

 Series 1 contains audio recordings on microcassette that are closed for conservation and digitization.
-See related textual records for research access.
+See related textual records for access.

 Immediate source of acquisition

+Records were donated to University of Toronto Libraries by Vivienne Poy.
 Records in Series 2 were transferred in 2012 from Senator Poy’s office in Ottawa upon her retirement from the Senate.
 Records in Series 3 and 4 were transferred in 2024 from Poy’s long-time office in Scarborough, Ontario.

 Arrangement